Kosovo–Russia relations: History

+For Kosovo, Russia's unwavering support for Serbia is a significant obstacle to its aspirations for international legitimacy and recognition.
+Kosovo's government and its people view Russia's position as a challenge to their sovereignty.
+Kosovo sees itself as a modern, European state that deserves recognition and the right to chart its own future, free from interference.

+Kosovo's leaders have criticized Russia's stance as out of touch with the realities of the 21st century and as a hindrance to peace and stability in the Balkans.
+Despite being recognized by over 100 countries, Kosovo's lack of recognition by Russia and other countries, notably five EU member states, remains a major barrier to its full integration into international institutions, including the United Nations, the European Union, and NATO.

 Russian ambassador to Serbia Aleksandr Konuzin told a Belgrade daily in June 2009 that "Russia's stand is rather simple — we are ready to back whatever position Serbia takes (with regards to Kosovo)."
 Russia has maintained its critical anti-Kosovo independence stance as for 2010s and continue to see it illegal.

 In March 2014, Russia used Kosovo's declaration of independence as a justification for recognizing the independence of Crimea, citing the so-called "Kosovo independence precedent".

 The poor relations between two have impacted on the UEFA Women's Euro 2021 qualifying, when Russia women's national football team and Kosovo women's national football team could not meet due to security reasons, and have to play in a selected neutral ground.

 Cultural ties

-Given that Kosovo has been imposed by the NATO forces, that it has never had any credible or stable political orientations except pushing for constant and deliberate clashes with Belgrade and local Serbian populations and that it has very limited international recognition outside NATO circles, Russia does not see itself obliged to consider it as a "sovereign state" especially since it never made any efforts to stabilize or improve its relationships with its mother state.
-There has therefore been no official relationship between Russia and the provincial state.
-Meanwhile, some limited cultural endeavours have started to be witnessed.
+Despite there has been no official relationship between two nations due to Russia's alliance with Serbia, thaws in relationship through cultural endeavours have started to be witnessed.

 Russia had agreed to allow Kosovo to participate in the 2014 World Judo Championships hosted in Chelyabinsk, in this competition, Kosovo-born Majlinda Kelmendi won Kosovo's historic gold medal in the competition.
 She later managed to repeat the feat, once again in Russia during the 2016 European Judo Championships, this time in Kazan, which has been greeted with joy by many Albanians as a diplomatic victory toward Russia's open opposition to Kosovo's independence.

 Other than judo, Russia also permitted Kosovo to participate in the 2015 World Aquatics Championships, which was considered as an exception.